-The series of Treasury Securities will be listed on the RGSM.
+The Treasury Bill will be listed on the RGSM.
 This market operates on the ECSE trading platform for both primary issuance and secondary trading.
-The pricing methodology to be used for selling the securities will be a Non-Competitive Fixed Price Auction.
-The ECSE is responsible for disseminating market information, providing intermediaries with market access, administering the auction process and monitoring and surveilling the auctions.
+The pricing methodology to be used for selling the security will be a Competitive Uniform Open Price Auction.
+The ECSE is responsible for disseminating market information, providing intermediaries with market access, administering the auction process and monitoring and surveilling the auction.

-The ECSE, through the Eastern Caribbean Central Securities Depository (ECCSD), will be responsible for facilitating clearance and settlement for the securities allotted.
+The ECSE, through the Eastern Caribbean Central Securities Depository (ECCSD), will be responsible for facilitating clearance and settlement.
 The ECCSD will ensure that funds are deposited to the account of the GoAB.
-The ECSE, through the Eastern Caribbean Central Securities Registry (ECCSR), will record and maintain ownership of the government securities in electronic book-entry form.
+The ECSE, through the Eastern Caribbean Central Securities Registry (ECCSR), will record and maintain ownership of the government security in electronic book-entry form.
 The ECCSR will mail confirmation of proof of ownership letters to all investors who were successful in the auction.